LivelyVideo/ApertureLive/PRIVACY.md

 The Service Provider may share aggregated, anonymized usage data with third-party services to help improve the Application and optimize performance.
 This data does not include your video content or facial tracking information.

 The Service Provider may disclose information:
-• As required by law, such as to comply with a subpoena or similar legal process
+• As required by law, such as to comply with a subpoena, court order, or similar legal process, or when we have a legal obligation to disclose information to protect against imminent harm or criminal activity
-• When we believe in good faith that disclosure is necessary to protect our rights, protect your safety or the safety of others, investigate fraud, or respond to a government request
 • With trusted service providers who work on our behalf, do not have an independent use of the information we disclose to them, and have agreed to adhere to the rules set forth in this privacy statement

 We do not sell your personal information to third parties.